awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 **To enable legacy Windows support for your cluster with a Windows client**

-In the following steps, replace *region\-code* with the AWS Region that your cluster resides in\.
+In the following steps, replace `region-code` with the AWS Region that your cluster resides in\.

 1. Deploy the VPC resource controller to your cluster\.